KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/analyzing-movie-sales-data/analyzing-movie-sales-data.md

 1. First, we need to switch back to the tab where we are running SQL Worksheet.

-2. Let's start by investigating the viewing habits of our MovieStream customers by seeing how many of them are buying movies on each day of the week and whether there are any specific patterns we can spot?
+2. Let's start by investigating the viewing habits of our MovieStream customers by seeing how many of them are buying movies on each day of the week and whether there are any specific patterns we can spot.
 Copy the following SQL into your worksheet and then press the green circle icon to execute the query:

     ```
     <copy>SELECT